-- A. Factories engaged in manufacturing, assembling, machining, or other industrial production. - B. Truck terminals. - C. Laboratories. - D. Warehousing, storage, or wholesale facilities.

-- E. Dwellings which exist at the time of the adoption of this Ordinance may be rebuilt in the event of fire or other destruction.
+- A. Factories engaged in manufacturing, compounding, processing, packaging, assembling, and/or treatment of finished or semi-finished products from previously prepared materials. - B. Truck terminals. - C. Laboratories. - D. Warehousing, storage, or wholesale facilities. - E. Dwellings which exist at the time of the adoption of this Ordinance may be rebuilt in the event of fire or other destruction.
 Such existing dwellings may also be remodeled or improved at any time. - F. Buildings, structures, and uses which are accessory to any of the above permitted uses.